Mrs. Dane's Danger

 Mrs. Dane's Danger is a 1916 American silent drama film directed by Wilfrid North.

 The film featured Lillian Walker, Wilfrid North, Donald Hall, William Dunn and L. Rogers Lytton in the lead roles.

+Primarily shot at Vitagraph's studio in Flatbush, Brooklyn, the film also included location shooting at the Hotel Majestic in Manhattan and a panoramic sequence of Central Park.